donomii/racketprogs/trigrammr/README.md

 Prints the entire search output, no matter how many pages it might take up

-### dump WORD
+### dump

-Trigrammer stores the original record when it is imported.  "dump" will print out all records that match WORD
+Trigrammer stores the original record when it is imported.  "dump" will print out all records that match the current trigram.

 ### reset